-2009 Gender, Health Research Unit for its cross-disciplinary research which is aimed at addressing the high levels of violence against women in South 8 8 Africa.
-Dr A Holloway for researching local disaster risks and generating Professor D McIntyre, for her understanding of health care financing which is rooted in good scholarly work.
+2009 Gender, Health Research Unit for its cross-disciplinary research which is aimed at addressing the high levels of violence against women in South Africa.
+Dr A Holloway for researching local disaster risks and generating new knowledge that would support risk management in South Africa ar also add value in existing international knowledge.

+Professor D McIntyre, for her understanding of health care financing systems which is rooted in good scholarly work.

-2010 Dr A Rother for her work on the consequences of the use of street pesticides for pest control in South Africa's peri urban areas, and the influence her work had is also influencing state and international policy.
+Dr A Rother for her work on the consequences of the use of street pesticides for pest control in South Africa's peri urban areas, and the influence her work had is also influencing state and international policy.

-2011 Rural Women Action Research Project for supporting rural women who are engaged in struggles for change in relation to land, power and custom in South Africa's former homelands.
-Associate Professor R Hamann for his work in the Southern Africa Food Laboratory which aims to identify and pilot innovative means to achieve long term, sustainable food security.
-2012 Associate Professor Mohamed Adhikari for his service to his alma mater, Harold Cressy High School, through a number of heritage projects (Against the Current: A biography of Harold Cressy, 1889 - 1916) The Environmental Evaluation Unit for the work it does to enhance the governance of complex human-ecological systems through collaborative interdisciplinary research across natural resource sectors, mostly in poor and marginalised communities.
+Rural Women Action Research Project for supporting rural women who are engaged in struggles for change in relation to land, power and custom in South

+Africa's former homelands.

+2012 Associate Professor R Hamann for his work in the Southern Africa Food Laboratory which aims to identify and pilot innovative means to achieve long term, sustainable food security.
+Associate Professor Mohamed Adhikari for his service to his alma mater, Harold Cressy High School, through a number of heritage projects (Against the Current: A biography of Harold Cressy, 1889 - 1916) The Environmental Evaluation Unit for the work it does to enhance the governance of complex human-ecological systems through collaborative interdisciplinary research across natural resource sectors, mostly in poor and marginalised communities.
 2013 Professor Pierre de Vos for his careful, critical and nuanced contribution to public understanding of the Constitution.
+2014 Stuart Hendry, in recognition of SASDI's Starting Chance campaign, which aims to transform 30 shack-based crèches into formal centres of excellence for early learning development.
+Associate Professor Sophie Oldfield for building a research-teaching partnership with Gertrude Square and the Valhalla Park United Front Civic Organisation in Cape Town.